Werner Herzog: Style

 His treatment of subjects has been characterized as Wagnerian in its scope, but film theory has in recent years focused on the concept of the ecstatic and the nomadic character of his film.
 The plot of Fitzcarraldo is based on the building of an opera house and his later film Invincible (2001) touches on the character of Siegfried.
 Herzog's documentary The Transformation of the World into Music goes behind the scenes of the Bayreuth Festival.
-Herzog has directed several operas, including Mozart's The Magic Flute, Beethoven's Fidelio and Wagner's Parsifal.
+Herzog has directed several operas, including Mozart's The Magic Flute, Beethoven's Fidelio, and Wagner's Parsifal.

 Teaching

 Critical of film schools, Herzog has taught three cinema workshops.
 From 2009 to 2016, he organized the Rogue Film School, in which young directors spent a few days with him in evocative locations.
-What exactly goes on at the rogue film school have been clouded in secrecy, but director and writer Kristoffer Hegnsvad report from his stay there in his book Werner Herzog – Ecstatic Truth and Other Useless Conquest: “The first thing you notice is his enormous presence.
-His self-confidence sends shockwaves through a room every time he opens his mouth or make eye contact; he adops a stance of exalted calm, as though he has achieved some kind of mastery – not just over his own mind, but over the capriciousness of the world” ".
+What exactly goes on at the rogue film school has been clouded in secrecy, but director and writer Kristoffer Hegnsvad report from his stay there in his book Werner Herzog – Ecstatic Truth and Other Useless Conquests: "The first thing you notice is his enormous presence.
+His self-confidence sends shockwaves through a room every time he opens his mouth or make eye contact; he adopts a stance of exalted calm, as though he has achieved some kind of mastery – not just over his own mind, but over the capriciousness of the world."
 Lessons ranged from "How does music function in film?" to "The creation of your own shooting permits".

-In 2018, he held "Filming in Peru with Werner Herzog", a twelve-day workshop in the Amazonian rainforest, close to the locations for Fitzcarraldo, for new filmmakers from around the world.
+In 2018, he held "Filming in Peru with Werner Herzog", a 12-day workshop in the Amazonian rainforest, close to the locations for Fitzcarraldo, for new filmmakers from around the world.
 Each made a short film under Herzog's supervision.
-Herzog was enthusiastic, and said of the resulting films that "the best 10 of them are better than the selections for best short film at the Academy Awards".
-Workshop participants included directors Rupert Clague and Quentin Lazzarotto.
+Herzog was enthusiastic, and said of the resulting films, "the best 10 of them are better than the selections for best short film at the Academy Awards".
 Herzog is also on the website MasterClass, where he presents a course on filmmaking, entitled "Werner Herzog teaches filmmaking".
 In a discussion with Errol Morris at the Toronto Film Festival, Morris, who was influenced by Herzog's early films, joked that he considered himself one of the first students of the Rogue Film School.
-Regarding Herzog's influence on him, Morris quoted García Márquez's reaction to reading Kafka for the first time: "I didn't know you were allowed to do that."
+Regarding Herzog's influence on him, Morris quoted Gabriel García Márquez's reaction to reading Kafka for the first time: "I didn't know you were allowed to do that."